myriaambp/SureStart-VAIL/README.md

 2. Describe why the following statement is FALSE: ```scikit-Learn``` has the power to visualize data without a Graphviz, Pandas, or other data analysis libraries.
 This statement is false because ```scikit-Learn``` is a library in python that provides unsupervised and supervised learning algorithms.
 It does not have the power to visualize data, that is why we need to import other libraries to visualize it.

+### Day 1: (02/08/21): Introduction to SureStart
+I am an undergraduate student studying Neuroscience at Boston University and I am excited to be introduced into the world of AI and Machine Learning!
+I specifically want to learn techniques that will complement computational neuroscience, such as creating neural networks that can mimic brain pathways.
+I am also interested in the application that this field has in medicinal and health sciences.
+I think this a great opportunity that will prepare me not only for future elective classes that I will take, but also I hope to gain skills that will make me a competitive candidate in the marketplace.